 Are you unmarried and considering moving in with your partner?
-If so, there are certain aspects of English law worth thinking about before you do.
+If so, there are certain aspects of English law unmarried couples should think about before doing so.

-The most important, and for some the most surprising, is that you do not have a protected legal status when you live with someone, as you would if you were married.
+The most important, and for some the most surprising, is that unmarried couples do not have a protected legal status when you living with each other, as they would if they were married.

-Efforts are ongoing to secure legal rights for cohabiting couples (http://www.resolution.org.uk/editorial.asp?page_id=986&displayMode=preview) however as it stands, living with someone (whilst being unmarried) is legally complicated and uncertain.
+Efforts are ongoing to secure legal rights for unmarried couples who are cohabiting (http://www.resolution.org.uk/editorial.asp?page_id=986&displayMode=preview) however as it stands, living with someone (whilst being unmarried) is legally complicated and uncertain.

 Particularly if you are the less financially comfortable of the two, it is important you’re aware of the risks, including:

 - If you move into a property belonging to your partner, you will not acquire a share in that property or a right to live there simply because you have been living in it for a period of time, even if you do contribute to outgoings such as food or the utility bills.

 - If you move into a property rented out in your partner’s name, you will not acquire a right to occupy that property simply because you have been living in it, or because you are paying the rent (or contributing to it).

 - If you live with your partner, you do not automatically have a right to their share of any property or possessions in the event of their death and vice versa.

 These potential issues for unmarried couples become particularly relevant and often problematic if something goes wrong in the course of a relationship, such as in the event of a separation or a death.
 Whilst these are understandably unwelcome thoughts, taking appropriate steps early on can be a reassuring exercise and will serve to limit the possible future risks and their impact.